 Standard Pad Heater (AC or DC)

-The most common type of RV tank heater comes in a heating pad form, complete with easy to install, peel and stick adhesive.
+The most common type of RV tank heater comes in a heating pad form, complete with easy-to-install, peel-and-stick adhesive.
 These pads will fasten to the underside of your holding tanks and allow you to hook them up to your existing RV power system.

 These pads come in various energy consumption amounts as well as sizes.
 They are also available in AC shore power or DC battery power options, and sometimes both power options are available.
+The AC power heating pads are usually more expensive than their DC counterparts.
+However, AC-powered heaters usually use fewer amps, which could be an important distinction to make when you are budgeting.

 These pads range in price depending on their manufacturer, but certainly because of their various tank heating sizes.
 The bigger the tank, the more expensive it will be to heat.
-However, RV tank heating pad manufacturers are aware of this, and usually scale their pads to appropriate sizes.
+However, RV tank heating pad manufacturers are aware of this and usually scale their pads to appropriate sizes.

 The amperage draw ranges from 1 amp to as many as 12 amps, depending on the size of the heater.
 Calculating your amperage is important when it comes to maintaining your RV during your camping trip, so keep your newly installed tank heaters in mind.